MonkyDCristian/SEMA_Sim/documentation/change_sim_cfg.md

 ![Alt text](/imgs/all_disable.png)

-**Note:** It will appear errors with the VGC10 controller and the conveyor belt controller, you can just ignore it or fix it by editing the **robot_ctrl** argument in the launch file, more information inside the launch file.
+**Note:** It will appear errors with the VGC10 controller and the conveyor belt controller, you can ignore them.
+You may also disable those controllers by editing the **robot_ctrl** argument in the launch file.
+More information inside the launch file.

 ## Next tutorial
  [Control the conveyor belt.](https://github.com/MonkyDCristian/SEMA_Sim/blob/main/documentation/conveyor_belt%20_control.md)